 - Must be stored and placed out for collection in proper containers with covers. - Cannot be dumped on private property without the owner's consent and (in some cases) without a permit. - Cannot be allowed to accumulate in a house, garage, or backyard. - Cannot be burned on the owner's property. - Cannot be dumped in public parks, vacant lots, baskets on street corners or commercial trash receptacles.
 For additional information, call 651-266-8989.

+To make a complaint about trash and illegal dumping, call 651-266-8989 or fill out the form at www.stpaul.gov/report-incident.
 See also, pages 24-25 for additional information on waste recycling and disposal.